Italian Delights - 2 days in Florence, the city of architectural marvels

 Piazza della Signoria

-This was our last evening in Florence.
-We decided to spend it at the Piazza della Signoria, considered to be the most beautiful square in Florence.
+A visit to the Uffizi Gallery proved to be a disappointment.
+Since this was our last evening in Florence, we decided to spend it at the Piazza della Signoria, considered to be the most beautiful square in Florence.

 The Fountain of Neptune